suffolklibraries/lgc/content/collections/events/group-a-youth-vocal-group.md

         marks:
           -
             type: bold
-        text: 'Group A is free to attend, and there''s no application or audition process.
-New members are always welcome!'
+        text: "Group A is free to attend, and there's no application or audition process.
+New members are always welcome!"
   -
     type: heading
     attrs: